microsoft/fluentui/packages/react-migration-v8-v9/src/stories/ThemeShim/createFluent2ThemeForV8/Description.md

-These two themes support the Fluent 2 look and feel for Fluent UI v8.
+These two themes support the Fluent 2 look and feel but are compatible with the v8 code base.
 This allows teams to change the UI in a single change, and then migrate components over time to v9 without further disrupting their users.

 These themes change colors, effects and component styles to closely match the new design language.